Ruth Jacott

 Born in Paramaribo, Suriname in 1960 and brought to the Netherlands as a child, Ruth Jacott has established herself on the Dutch scene between pop, soul and jazz influences.
 After starting out as a backing and studio singer in Amsterdam in the 1980s, she gained attention in several musicals, where she honed a vocal style geared toward storytelling and expressiveness—situated between popular song, urban soul and the Dutch cabaret tradition.
 Her career reached a national turning point when she represented the Netherlands at the 1993 Eurovision Song Contest with the song “Vrede”, which secured her a lasting presence in the musical landscape.
 That same year she released her debut studio album, the self-titled Ruth Jacott (1993), consolidating a direction toward adult pop sung mainly in Dutch, open to both orchestral ballads and more rhythm-driven tracks.
 Since then she has alternated recordings, themed theatrical tours and collaborations with other Dutch artists, maintaining a repertoire focused on everyday emotions, relationships and personal narratives within an accessible sound that blends pop arrangements, soul touches and elements from musical theatre.

-past events 1
+Upcoming events 1

 May 28